gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }

 @main
-struct TestingApp: App {
+struct MyApp: App {
   var body: some Scene {
     WindowGroup {
       ContentView()
     }
     ImmersiveSpace(id: "ImmersiveSpace") {
-      // Supply the CompositorLayerConfiguration we created to the CompositorLayer.
       CompositorLayer(configuration: ContentStageConfiguration()) { layerRenderer in
-         // The system uses the CompositorLayerConfiguration we supplied to create a LayerRenderer we can use for rendering.
-      }
+         // layerRenderer is what we will use for rendering, frame timing and other presentation info in our engine }
     }
   }